dfrance2010/dfrance2010.github.io/README.md

     + Created dropdown menus with pre-selected values for ‘animal_type’, ‘breed’, ‘color’, ‘outome_subtype’, ‘outcome_type’, and ‘sex_upon_outcome’
     + Used SingleDatePicker() and private method __check_date() to ensure user has to select a date for birthdate.
     + Used Nominatim class from geopy.geocoder library to obtain ‘latitude’ and ‘longitude’ coordinates from address, with a map so the user can confirm their entry.
+    + Created check_address() callback to allow users to confirm their address on a map.
     + Created name_validation() method in animalshelter.py to ensure ‘name’ does not exceed 15 characters, and only contains letters, ‘*’, ‘-‘, or ‘ ‘ characters.
 + Created __animal_dict() method in the dashboard notebook to create a dictionary based on insert/update values to be passed to AnimalShelter() class.
 This method is used in both create_animal() and update_animal() callbacks.
 + Created private methods in animalshelter.py to fill in the fields that can be calculated.